cdbiancotti/red-bicicletas/README.md

-he initial structure of the project was created with express-generator and view=pug.
+The base structure of the project was created with express-generator and view=pug.

 Use nodemon to update changes without turn-off the server.